jurobodik/Discovering-plausible-direct-causes/README.md

 -In the 'Simulations' folder you can find scripts to recreate all results presented in the manuscript.
 They are not extremly well commented, but I hope they are understandable

 Enjoy!
-If you find a mistake write to juraj.bodik@unil.ch
+If you have a comment or you find a mistake, write to juraj.bodik@unil.ch